igorkry/tnt4j-streams/README.md

 Because TNT4J-Streams is based on TNT4J first You need to configure TNT4J (if have not done this yet).
 Default location of `tnt4j.properties` file is in project `config` directory.
 At least You must make one change:
-`event.sink.factory.Token:YOUR-TOKEN` replace `YOUR-TOKEN` with jKool Cloud token assigned for You.
+`event.sink.factory.Token:YOUR-TOKEN` replace `YOUR-TOKEN` with JKool Cloud token assigned for You.

 To define `tnt4j.properties` file location use system property `-Dtnt4j.config` i.e. `-Dtnt4j.config="./config/tnt4j.properties"`.